“Education beats at the heart of sustainability”

 After the workshop is before the workshop!

 The interaction with the kids was amazing and incredibly inspiring!
 It motivated us to follow up on this and to expand it to something bigger.
 We are currently working on the feedback we got from the kids and teachers.
 Moreover, new activities explaining new concepts are being worked on.
 The translation of the workshop material will be something to focus on, as well.
 The material was created in English and has been translated to Spanish already, but more languages will follow.
-In terms of dissemination, the material, including instructions will be uploaded to this space soon.
+In terms of dissemination, the material, including instructions will be uploaded soon.

 Thank you to everyone who has been involved so far!